tribalwarshelp/scripts/readme.md

 [Code](https://raw.githubusercontent.com/tribalwarshelp/scripts/master/dist/latestEnnoblements.js)

 This script shows you the latest ennoblements from your server.
-It's working in real-time.
+Works in real-time.

 ![Screenshot](/screenshots/latestEnnoblements.png?raw=true)